MrFastZombie/AsphaltRoadsPatched/readme.md

 ### About this version

 This version of Asphalt Roads has been patched to run on Factorio 2.0.

 Do not expect many new features, I intend mainly to just have this wonderful mod working on the latest Factorio version.
 If you find bugs, please report them to the Github repository's issue page.

-I have not played Space Age yet and I do not yet know how this mod interacts with it.
+I have not played Space Age yet and I do not yet know how this mod interacts with it, but I can confirm that it works at least on Nauvis.

 Please note, this version has a new mod name meaning that it probably won't bring back asphalt on old saves.